|Stepper Idle Valve Control Project

 M A I N S

-This page details work on my idle air control functions for my 242 Turbo.
+This page details the work I did on my idle air control functions for my 242 Turbo.
+I'm detailing and sharing it here for the benefit of others who might be interested in trying something similar.

-This car uses a programmable fuel injection system from SDS (Simple Digital Systems).
+My car uses a programmable fuel injection system from SDS (Simple Digital Systems).
 I began using SDS more than 20 years ago.
-Megasquirt is a popular engine management these days, but it didn't exist when I started using SDS, so I have stayed with it.
+Megasquirt is now a popular engine management system, but it didn't exist when I started using SDS, so I have stayed with SDS.
+And it has been bulletproof and nearly flawless for over 20 years.

-SDS was originally designed for racing and it does not have a modern computerized idle control function to control a precise stepper type idle valve, like Megssquirt or Microsquirt does.
+SDS was originally designed for racing and it does not have nor can it control a modern computerized idle control function to control a precise stepper type idle valve, like Megasquirt or Microsquirt can.
 What SDS offers is the ability to trigger a simple electric air valve to enhance the idle for cold warm up or AC idle increase.
-A simple ON/OFF idle valve is crude and sometimes doesn't work as well as you like.
+A simple ON/OFF idle valve can work OK, but is crude and sometimes doesn't work as well as you like when temperature changes occur.

-So this is adding some refinement to my idle functions.
+So this project was successful in adding some refinement to my idle functions.
 A welcomed addition.

-For those of you using a GM stepper IAC (factory EMS, aftermarket EMS, Megasquirt, etc.), this extra control may be a welcomed addition for you too.
+For those of you using a GM stepper IAC (with a factory EMS, aftermarket EMS, Megasquirt, etc.), this extra control may be a welcomed addition for you too.
 Watch Jon Lamb's video.
-The ability to switch between normal and custom idle settings from the dash sounds like a pretty cool thing to me.
+The ability to switch between normal and custom idle settings from the dash sounds like is could a pretty cool thing to me.

 Your feedback or comments are welcome: CONTACT